helium/HIP/0002-DataCredits.md

 This would be simplest but would make JoinRequest/Response free.
 This would open up a simple way to use the network for free by sending payloads in the JoinRequest/JoinResponse frames.

+## Charge for FRMPayload only

+This would make the entire FHDR free.
+Meanwhile, the FHDR has the FOpts field for MAC Command transport, which would be easy to exploit for free transmission of data.